-Prepaid cards have been the mechanism by which people who are the most financially marginalized can gain access to what was otherwise inaccessible: a form of payment other than cold, hard cash.
+Prepaid cards from companies such as FamZoo have been the mechanism by which people who are the most financially marginalized can gain access to what was otherwise inaccessible: a form of payment other than cold, hard cash.
 Having a marginalized population gravitate toward a specific product leads to the potential for abuse, or at least misdirection and misleading information.

 The current trend in the prepaid market is outside the market’s historical mainstay of serving the poor.
 Continued growth in technology has furthered the features and conveniences available with prepaid cards, and the market has seen a lot of growth in newer ways to use these vehicles.

 What Are Prepaid Cards, and How Do They Work?

 Prepaid cards are a virtual account in which you store money that you can access through a card that appears to be a credit card.
 However, it is technically a debit card, as it allows you to spend your own money, not the issuers’.

 Whether issued by banks or other institutions, prepaid cards use one of the transaction networks, such as Visa or MasterCard.
 American Express is also a large player in the prepaid market.
 You pay for goods or services as though you were using a credit card, but you’re limited to the funds you have on deposit.

 Most cards can be reloaded — you add funds whenever you choose — and some can be loaded by direct deposit.
 They have become a common way to receive government benefits.

 Prepaid cards can even provide an alternative to banking.